 Always keep separate cash for marketing.
-The money investing in a marketing plan ensures the success of your rental property.
-Finding good tenants who will take care of your home, and treat it the way you would is a blessing.
+The money invested in a marketing plan ensures the success of your rental property.
+Finding good tenants who will take care of your home, and treat it the way you would, is a blessing.

 A blessing that is only offered to those who find the right tenants.

 The best way to ensure smooth payments is by setting up a payment plan that works.
 A payment plan is not only how and when the tenant will pay you.
 In addition, it includes a complete guide on what the payment time frame is, what happens when the tenant fails to pay on time, vacancies etc.